-Coastal area: The Flemish banks are fully mapped and the part of the Westerscheldt between the Dutch/Belgian border and the Rupel mouth is 80 % completed.
+The 5-miles zone of the Belgian Continental Shelf, bordering the shore, has been mapped at the level of the ports of Ostend and Zeebruges up till the Dutch/Belgian border.
+The part of the Westerscheldt between the Dutch/Belgian border and the Rupel mouth is fully mapped.
 These activities are also linked to the IHO, based on the IMO-standards.

+Inland waterways:

-Inland waterways: All charts for waterways (CEMT class IV or higher) in Flanders are converted into S57 charts and distributed since May 2010.
+All charts for waterways (CEMT class IV or higher) in Flanders are converted into S57 charts and distributed since May 2010.
 NV De Scheepvaart and Waterwegen en Zeekanaal NV, have started further conversions of charts for some waterways (CEMT class III) into S57 charts.
-NV De Scheepvaart planned a first update of the Albertcanal in 2011, because of large changes in the infrastructure.
+All charts will be updated in 2014 and will fulfil the minimum requirements.